weiyaomeng/weiyaomeng.github.io/_pages/about.md

 ---
 permalink: /
-title: "The personal page of Weiyao Meng"
+title: "Weiyao Meng: About me"
 excerpt: "About me"
 author_profile: true
 redirect_from: